-At Top Gun Heating and Air we make financing available to all our customers and always discuss different pricing and options that can make replacement affordable.
+At Top Gun Heating & Air services we make financing available to all our customers and always discuss different pricing and options that can make replacement affordable.
 Also, we notify our customers when manufacturer or utility rebates are in effect that could help save you money on your purchase.
 Its always smart to consider preemptive replacement versus emergency replacement in the summer during peak demand.
 Often times installing and air conditioning system during this time will take longer and cost more.

 Only air conditioners made for the refrigerant R410a are being manufactured today.
 If you are seeking parts for use in an R22 system you may be disappointed to find that they are not manufactured anymore.
 Depending on what part of the system you’re trying to replace it may cost more than replacing the entire unit.
 Because of this, we recommend replacement as the best long term value.
 Investing in a new HVAC system will also carry with it the value of a 10 year manufacturers warranty.

 The EPA only regulates the production and use of R22, not your current air conditioning system.
 Be wary of HVAC companies that advise you to replace solely based on the fact that it uses R22.
 This alone is not a good reason for replacement, especially if the repair is related more to an electrical, or controls problem and not the components of the refrigeration process.

 Let Us Help

 While making the transition to an approved A/C refrigerant may be stressful, you’re joining with thousands of homeowners all over Texas that are helping protect the ozone layer above earths atmosphere.
 All the while reducing the strain on the electrical grid by upgrading to a more efficient HVAC system.
 If you’re unsure as to the condition of your current heating and cooling system, reach out to the experts at Top Gun Heating & Air services.